 Six different log levels are available, each of which include all log levels beneath them.
 Info log level is set by default, although trace log level should be used when debugging so that all possible log messages are generated.

-Log Level: none
+Log Level: never

 No logging messages are generated. |